-- The Tigres de Aragua won their 7th Venezuelan Winter League title in 2007-2008 and their 4th in the past five years, but have never won a Caribbean Series through 2008.
-The Buddy Bailey-managed team lost Miguel Cabrera, Edgardo Alfonzo and Ronny Cedeno before the Series began due to limitations by their major league teams.
+- The Tigres de Aragua won their 7th Venezuelan Winter League title in 2007-2008 and their 4th in the past five years, but had never won a Caribbean Series through 2008.
+The Buddy Bailey-managed team lost Miguel Cabrera, Edgardo Alfonzo and Ronny Cedeno before the Series began due to limitations set by their major league teams.
 CF Selwyn Langaigne was their only All-Star in the tournament.

 - The Yaquis de Obregón had won four Mexican Pacific League pennants and were playing in their third Caribbean Series.
 Longtime minor league catcher Homar Rojas was their manager.
-They started 0-4 but won their last couple games.
+They started 0-4 but won their last couple of games.
 RF Albino Contreras and DH Robert Saucedo represented them on the Series All-Star team.